outdreamer/build-a-cure-1/docs/objects/joke.md

 	- examples of roast of non-structural features

 		- roasting a decision
+			- specific choice (word/fashion/career)
-			- word/fashion choice: "my word, what a bible belt juggalo thing to say" or "did the redneck gays gang-dress you again on your way to work"
+				- "my word, what a bible belt juggalo thing to say" or "did the redneck gays gang-dress you again on your way to work"
+				- "did you become a hacker so you could look at people's thirst traps or protect your gf from hackers"
 			- concern troll: "well bless your heart, how can I be of assistance here"

 		- roasting a character trait